jbyiringiro/Formative3-Group9/README.md

 - Derived and implemented gradient descent mathematically and in code.
 - Strengthened skills in modular coding, visualization, and collaborative version control.

-> **Academic Integrity Disclaimer:**
-> This work is entirely original to Group 9.
-AI tools were used only for concept clarification and format consistency — not to generate final solutions or code.
-All members can individually explain every step of the submission.